pulumi/pulumi-hugo/themes/default/content/blog/retainondelete/index.md

 ---

 Pulumi is frequently used to manage the entire lifecycle of a resource, from creation, to updates, to replacement, to deletion.
 However, there are some cases where it is important to ensure that a resource's life can extend beyond the lifetime of the Pulumi program that created it.
-To support these use cases, Pulumi now support a new resource option `RetainOnDelete` which allows a resource to be retained in the backing cloud provider even after it is delete from the Pulumi stack it is part of.
+To support these use cases, Pulumi now support a new resource option `RetainOnDelete` which allows a resource to be retained in the backing cloud provider even after it is deleted from the Pulumi stack it is part of.

 <!--more-->